patrickfreyproductmanagement/patrickfreyproductmanagement.github.io/methods_and_tools/cube.markdown

 While the interests of your customers and users should be aligned to the interests of your business, they are typically not the same.

-The CUBUDE method provides an approach to cluster work items into business value categories and measure their effect on your business.
+The CUBE method provides an approach to cluster work items into business value categories and measure their effect on your business.

 This helps to focus on your business interests whilst keeping an eye on your customer interests.